leonardothehuman/libretro-doublecherryGB/README.md

 gpSP was the first core besides DosBoxPure to use this feature for the emulation of the GBA Wireless Adapter.
 Ninoh-Fox, the creator of the [koriko cfw](https://github.com/Rparadise-Team/Koriki) for the miyoo mini, asked me, if i could implement this feature into DoubleCherryGB to enable trading for GB/GBC and i did.

 Why is this easier?
 No setup and no workarounds.
 No need to own the same roms (region, edition).
-Shoulö work cross platform.
+Should work cross platform.
 You can find trading partners over the netplay lobby (netplay -> refresh Host List), and can use the netplay text-chat by pressing ^ on your keyboard.
 Also works in LAN.